anamendes23/TextEditor/README.md

 The Flesch index express how easy or difficult a text is to read.
 High Flesch indexes (>90) indicate easy to read and low indexes (<30) indicate difficult to read.

 Within Strings, regular expressions were utilized to split the text into words, sentences, and syllabes to then calculate the Flesch index score.

+## Concept: Big O

+This concept is covered to explain the importance in performance when developing applications.
+To visually represent that, a class DocumentBenchmarking was implemented to measure and compare the performance of the method to calculate the Flesch score implemented in the classes BasicDocument and EfficientDocument.